DjangoGirls/tutorial/try_python/README.md

 ## Errors

 Let's try something.
-Can we know the lenght of a number, the same way we learn the lenght of our name?
+Can we know the length of a number, the same way we learn about the length of our name?
 Try typing `len(304023)` and hit Enter:

     >>> len(304023)
     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     TypeError: object of type 'int' has no len()

 We got our first error!
-It says that objects of type "int" (integers, whole numbers) doesn't have a lenght.
-Well.. so what can we do know?
+It says that objects of type "int" (integers, whole numbers) doesn't have a length.
+So what can we do know?
 Maybe we can write our number as string?
-Strings have lenght, right?
+Strings have length, right?

     >>> len(str(304023))
     6

 It worked!
-We used `str` method inside of `len` method. `str` is converting everything to Strings.
+We used `str` method inside of `len` method. `str` is converting everything to strings.

 - `str` method convert things into __strings__
 - `int` method convert things into __integers__

-As long as we can convert numbers into text, we can't convert text into numbers.
+> Important: we can convert numbers into text, but we can't convert text into numbers.

 ## Variables

-There is a concept in programming: variable.
-This is nothing more than a name for something so you can use the name rather than the something as you code.
-Programmers use these variable names to make their code more readable and so they won't forget what something is.
+There is a concept in programming called variables.
+A variable is nothing more than a name for something so you can use it easier.
+Programmers use these variables to store data, make their code more readable and to not forget what something is.

 Let's say we want to create a new variable called `name`: